 As people age they lose mobility and cognitive function, requiring a little extra help here and there.
 Being able to provide this assistance can make all the difference to an elderly person’s life.

 Just because someone is older shouldn’t mean they can’t live their best life.
-People with a natural affinity for helping people make great personal care assistants because they are passionate about ensuring their elderly clients have the support and encouragement to keep living in healthy and meaningful ways.
+People with a natural affinity for helping people make great aged care workers because they are passionate about ensuring their elderly clients have the support and encouragement to keep living in healthy and meaningful ways.

 The ability to listen